workhouse-advertising/checkout-plugins-magento2/README.md

 1. Navigate to Magento Admin > Stores > Configuration > Sales > Payment Methods> Latitude

-1. Enter the Merchant ID and Secret Key
+2. Enter the Merchant ID and Secret Key

-1. Click on Enabled checkbox
+3. Enable payment method by using "Is Enabled ?"

-1. Enable Test mode for testing
+4. Enable / Disable test mode by using "Is Test mode"

-1. Save the configuration
+5. Click on "Save" to save the configuration